Skip to content

 NUMBER_OF_SIMULTANUES_DIAGONALIZATIONS = np / (p*q)

-where np is number of MPI processes (provided to mpi execution command) and p and q are input file parameters.
-To execute diagonalization routine st-wslda-2d code needs at most:
+where np is the number of MPI processes (provided to the mpi execution command) and p and q are input file parameters.
+To execute the diagonalization routine st-wslda-2d code needs:

-Note: if p and q are not specified in the input file, by default st-wslda-2d will select the values that provide the highest parallelization (maximization of a number of simultaneous diagonalization).
+Note: if p and q are not specified in the input file, by default st-wslda-2d will select the values that provide the highest parallelization (maximization of the number of simultaneous diagonalizations).
 It means the highest memory request.

 st-wslda-1d

-In (quasi) 1D formulation of the problem diagonalization of full hamiltonian matrix factorizes into a series of max(NY*NZ/4,1) diagonalizations of matrices of size:
+In (quasi) 1D formulation of the problem, diagonalization ofthe full Hamiltonian matrix factorizes into a series of max(NY*NZ/4,1) diagonalizations of matrices of size:

 MATRIX_DIM = NX*2